POL 102 - Fall 2020

-Rowley Hall, Room G205
+Rowley Hall, Room G127

 There are substantial opportunities for extra credit:

 - Students who miss exams will have one chance to take a makeup and will be marked down unless they have a valid medical or university business excuse.

 Course Schedule and Readings

 Reading assignments should be completed before the class session under which they are listed.
-“FLS” refers to chapters in the textbook by Frieden, Lake, and Schultz.
-Other readings are linked from the course website.
+Most readings are assigned from the textbook.
+Other readings are linked.

 Part 1: Conflict

 Reading: Carl von Clausewitz, On War, Chapters 1-2 (link)

 Monday, August 31 - No class meeting today

 Reading: Chapter 3